pulumi/docs/content/docs/guides/saml/okta.md

 organization.
 Click the **Settings** tab, and then select **SAML SSO**.

 Paste the IDP metadata descriptor into the bottom card titled **SAML SSO Settings**.
-Then click the "SAVE" button at the bottom of the card.
+Then click **Save** at the bottom of the card.

 ![Pulumi Organization Settings](/images/docs/reference/service/saml-okta/pulumi-org-settings.png)

-Once the IDP metadata descriptor has been saved, you are all set to log into to Pulumi.
+Once the IDP metadata descriptor has been saved, you are all set to log into Pulumi.

 ### Signing into Pulumi using Okta